 Enrolling in autopay is one of the easiest ways to lower your cell phone bill.
-Here's how much you'll save with each of the big four wireless carriers:
+Here's how much you'll save with each of the big three wireless carriers:

 A note for Sprint customers: if you're on this carrier's Account Spending Limit Program, you can eliminate your $7.99 monthly fee by enrolling in autopay and eBill.

 Don't be afraid to ask for discounts on your cell phone plan.
 Contact your cell phone carrier to try and negotiate a lower rate.
 By speaking with a representative, you might also be able to get the activation or upgrade fee waived.

 If things don't go your way and you're unhappy with your cell phone service, it might be time to switch.
 Check out our cell phone plan comparison table to get started.